StudioLE/TimelynBackend/README.md

-# SailsTimelineBackend
+# TimelynBackend

-The [Sails.js](http://sailsjs.org) backend for SailsTimeline.
+The [Sails.js](http://sailsjs.org) backend for Timelyn.

-## SailsTimeline
+## Timelyn

-SailsTimeline is an application to create, edit, manage and embed [Timeline JS](http://timeline.knightlab.com) timelines intuitively.
+Timelyn is an application to create, edit, manage and embed [Timeline JS](http://timeline.knightlab.com) timelines intuitively.

 The basic application functionality is almost complete but there's still a lot of work to be done.

-The [AngularJS](https://angularjs.org) frontend can be found in its own [repository](https://github.com/StudioLE/SailsTimelineFrontend).
+The [AngularJS](https://angularjs.org) frontend can be found in the [frontend repository](https://github.com/StudioLE/TimelynFrontend).

 ## Demo